JannatulHappy/pollinate_client/README.md

 5. Start the backend server by running `npm run dev:backend`.
 6. Start the frontend server by running `npm run dev:frontend`.

-## Testing

-The application can be tested by running the following command:

-npm run test

 ## Deployment